 ‘At SVA we work in a unique space at the intersection of the public, private and non-profit sectors.
 I get excited by the opportunity to improve collaboration between those sectors and achieve better outcomes, particularly in partnership with First Nations communities.’

 Brendan is a Director in the Consulting team, based in Darwin and is the primary contact for our work across the NT and SA.

 Brendan has led SVA clients through strategic planning, outcomes management, organisational review and evaluation processes, supporting Government and social purpose organisations to improve their impact and sustainability.

-Brendan has shared some of this experience through SVA Quarterly articles relating to his engagement with Martu people, a comparative analysis of Indigenous Protected Areas and his work with IBA.
+Brendan has shared some of this experience through SVA Quarterly articles and case studies, including:

 Brendan began his career as a commercial lawyer at Allens and worked in Jerusalem for the Office of the Quartet Representative, Tony Blair, in pursuit of Palestinian economic development.
 Brendan holds Bachelors of Laws (Hons) and Creative Arts from the University of Melbourne and a Master’s degree in Comparative Politics from the London School of Economics (LSE).